Bob's Blog

 "On Bullshit", Raritan Quarterly Review, 6(2): 81–100, Fall 1986

 Philosophy includes both formal logic and epistemology.
-The second of those examines the nature, origins, and limits of knowledge — what do you believe that you know, what makes you say that, and is that supposedly-known concept something that can truly be known, or is it unknowable?
+The second of those examines the nature, origins, and limits of knowledge — what do you believe that you know, what makes you say that, and what lets you say that the supposedly-known concept is something that can truly be known, versus something that must be accepted through faith?

 What we informally label as "bullshit" interferes with or even negates both logic and knowledge.
 That's a problem.
 Logicians, epistemologists, and others need a way to discuss this problem so we can detect it, distinguish it from other forms of untruth, and prevent or at least reduce its malign effects.